 Your roommate plays a critical role in the quality of your student experience.
 While it might be impossible to choose your roommate in campus dorms, living off campus in your own apartment makes it possible for you to choose your roommates.

-If you want to stay with your friends, colleagues, or a partner, you can easily do that if you live off campus.
+If you want to rent an apartment with your friends, colleagues, or a partner or spouse, you can easily do that if you live off campus.
 You will have independent control of your living situation.
 One, two, three, four roommates?
 It is up to you.
 If you want to live alone, that is your choice as well.

 2. Living Near the Goods and Services You Want